 ...The world's most ludicrously advanced bread-slicer?

-, only the portion of the object that was in the teleport area will teleport, while the rest stays put.
-If the edges of a portal are not guarded, a similar effect can happen if only part of the object goes through the portal.
-Naturally, since people are the way they are, this gets used as a weapon.
-A lot.
+.
+If the edges of a portal are not guarded, a similar effect can be reached if only part of the object goes through the portal.

 open/close all folders

 Anime and Manga